vgsir/sentiment-analysis-service/README.md

 # Sentiment Analysis Service

 This project implements a sentiment analysis service using Flask, JWT for authentication, and the Transformers library for processing natural language data.
 It supports sentiment analysis via both OpenAI's API and a fallback local model powered by Hugging Face's Transformers.
+The service is protected using Bearer token authentication.

 ## Features